 forward thinking: conservators need to assess new treatment options and the physical demands of new technologies on archives

-capable of compromise: in choosing an appropriate treatment, conservators must resolve the often conflicting needs of the document and the user
+capable of compromise: in choosing an appropriate treatment, conservators must resolve the often conflicting needs of the artefact and the user

-good communicators and negotiators: conservators act as advocates for the welfare of archives in their care, and must be capable of gently winning their case
+good communicators and negotiators: conservators act as advocates for the welfare of collections in their care, and must be capable of gently winning their case

-analytical: conservators need to investigate the history and make up of documents, what techniques and materials are available for treatment and how these behave in given circumstances
+analytical: conservators need to investigate the history and make up of artefacts, what techniques and materials are available for treatment and how these behave in given circumstances

 committed to professional development: conservators need to be prepared to continue their development after qualification, acquiring management skills which enable them to play a full part in the development of the heritage sector

-comfortable with a variety of technology: conservators may be required to care for archives in a variety of formats: records are increasingly created electronically, often in combination with digital imaging
+comfortable with a variety of technology: conservators may be required to care for collections in a variety of formats from early papryii to DVDs.

 The Professional Accreditation of Conservator-Restorers scheme (PACR) accredits the continuing competence and skills of those who are suitably experienced.
 It entitles them to use the letters ACR (Accredited Conservator-Restorer) after their name.
 For further information see ICON's guidance on the PACR process.